cffisher/cffisher/README.md

 - NMPB++ for Multiplayer Piano - A Node.js program that splits Ste-Art's MIDI player bot (NMPB) into multiple bots to bypass the note limit.

-You can find other projects on my [Pastebin page](https://pastebin.com/u/Slowstone72)
+You can unearth other ancient code on my [Pastebin page](https://pastebin.com/u/Slowstone72).

 ### 📫 Contact